 Newcomers and beginners are ALWAYS welcome!
 Even if you’re a complete novice, we encourage you to come out.
 Many beginners come to the meetings, and it’s so great to see their skills grow over time!
 There are almost always easier ways to play the songs, even if you can play only a few of the chords.
 Or just sing along!

-Our friends from the TUG (Tuesday Ukulele Group) now make available five loaner ukuleles at the AUS monthly meetings!
-They are all Makala Concert ukes, and you can borrow one to play during the meeting.
+Our friends from the TUG (Tuesday Ukulele Group) now make available loaner ukuleles at the AUS monthly meetings!
+They are Makala concert and soprano ukes, and you can borrow one to play during the meeting.
 You’ll find them at the front of the room; so if you don’t have a uke yet, or you forget your uke at home, or your uke is in disrepair, please join us and borrow a TUG loaner uke. 🙂

-Feel free to get familiar with the chord charts for any of the songs in our repertoire, all available on the “Download Music” page.
+Feel free to get familiar with the chord charts for any of the songs in our repertoire, all available on the “Music Library” page.
 We always play “Three Little Birds” and “On the Road Again” as our opening and closing songs, so if you’re new to the group and want to get familiar with them, you can play along using the presentations and our videos.

-Looking forward to seeing everyone on Thursday, July 12, at 7:00pm!
+Stay tuned and keep strumming!
+We’re looking forward to seeing everyone on Thursday, November 3, at 7:00pm!

 Contact Us if you have any questions, need more information, or would like to be added to our mailing list.

 With regard to COVID-19, we need your help in mitigating the risk of spreading the virus in the following ways: